Guide to Visiting Machu Picchu

-According to new government rules, as of 2017, all visitors must enter Machu Picchu with a guide.
-Although, it didn't seem like it was heavily enforced, I still highly recommend you get a tour guide.
+According to new government rules, as of 2017, all visitors must enter Machu Picchu tours with a guide.
+Although, it didn't seem like it was heavily enforced, I still highly recommend you get a guide and do a Machu Picchu tour.
 They provide a local perspective and all the fascinating historical and architectural content.
 We found our English-speaking tour guide in the front of the entrance gate of Machu Picchu.
 For our 2-hour tour we paid $10 USD each and were in a small group of 7.

 How much time do you need to explore?

 Our departing train from Ollantaytambo to Machu Picchu was at 8:30 am and our returning train to Ollantaytambo was at 5:23pm.
 This gave us enough time to eat lunch in Aguas Calientes, explore Machu Picchu, grab a quick bite to eat before we departed, and do a little shopping in the market, which was conveniently right next to the train station.

 Passport - Necessary for entry into the citadel and also for you to mark the novelty Machu Picchu stamp on your passport!

 Water - You'll be doing a lot of walking at a high altitude, so hydration is important.